oroinc/documentation/backend/api/how-to.rst

                       target_type: to-many
                       property_path: _

-- Add a processor to register QRM query that should be used to get enabled contacts for the *get* and *get_list* actions
+- Add a processor to register QRM query that should be used to get enabled contacts for the :ref:`get <get-action>` and :ref:`get_list <get-list-action>` actions

   **Note:** Aliases ``e`` and ``r`` are reserved and both must exist in the query.
 The alias ``e`` must correspond to the owning entity of the association.
 The alias ``r`` must correspond to the target entity of the association.